vnphanquang/svelte-put/packages/actions/shortcut/README.md

 </details>

+## Features

+- one or multiple trigger combinations
+- reactive `enabled` option for action and individual triggers
+- shortcut callback through either custom event (`on:shortcut`) for as parameter to action

+Customization is documented at [ShortcutParameters][github.api.shortcutparameters].

 ## `svelte-put`

 This package is part of the [@svelte-put][github.monorepo] family.
 For contributing guideline and more, refer to its [readme][github.monorepo].